kzVee/appsthetics/README.md

 This is a section with notes of the best achieved results for each model trained.
 For quick future reference.

 ## Part 6 - Misc.
-This section contains some work that was being done for the Bland & Altman test and some other things.
+This section contains some work done for the Bland & Altman test and other things.